lee reich’s blueberry-growing how-to

 What a coop is to predator-prone chickens, the gazebo—netted top and sides—is to blueberries.
 A delicious solution.

-Just before he left here Saturday, Lee had a question for me: “So what will you do with that potted fig on the patio this winter, Margaret?”
+Just before he left my garden, Lee had a question for me: “So what will you do with that potted fig on the patio this winter, Margaret?”
 I’ll put it in the unheated garage with the Japanese maples, I replied about the plant I just bought this spring.
 Oops!
 No, says Lee, the fruit doctor.
 Guess the next chapter in “Grow Fruit Naturally” I’ll be reading is the one about figs.

 - Buy the book now: “Grow Fruit Naturally” (or any of Lee’s other books)